3dots/lesswrong/Rationality A-Z.md

 >persistence turns out to be more than a conscious act of will; it’s also an unconscious response, governed by a circuit in the brain.

 >Blackwell split her kids into two groups for an eight-session workshop.
 The control group was taught study skills, and the others got study skills and a special module on how intelligence is not innate.
 These students took turns reading aloud an essay on how the brain grows new neurons when challenged.
 They saw slides of the brain and acted out skits.
-Even as I was teaching these ideas,Blackwell noted, I would hear the students joking, calling one another 'dummy’ or 'stupid.’
+Even as I was teaching these ideas, Blackwell noted, I would hear the students joking, calling one another 'dummy’ or 'stupid.’
 The only difference between the control group and the test group were two lessons, a total of 50 minutes spent teaching not math but a single idea: that the brain is a muscle.
 Giving it a harder workout makes you smarter.
 That alone improved their math scores.

 >Giving kids the label of 'smart' does not prevent them from underperforming.
 It actually causes it.